Cbyernus/SteamVR/SteamVR-Skeletal-Input.md

 ## Enums
 ### EVRSkeletalTransformSpace
 Options for the coordinate space that bone transforms should be provided in
-* `VRSkeletalTransformSpace_Model`: The bone transforms have been fully concatenated with their parent bones, and are all in same the coordinate space as the model which they would animate
+* `VRSkeletalTransformSpace_Model` - The bone transforms have been fully concatenated with their parent bones, and are all in same the coordinate space as the model which they would animate
-* `VRSkeletalTransformSpace_Parent`: The bone transforms are in the local coordinate space of their parent bone
+* `VRSkeletalTransformSpace_Parent` - The bone transforms are in the local coordinate space of their parent bone

 ### EVRSkeletalMotionRange
 Drivers for controllers that support skeletal input are required to provide two streams of animation data: the pose of the user's hand as accurately as it can track it, and the pose of the user's hand as if they were not holding the controller.
-* `VRSkeletalMotionRange_WithController`: The range of motion of the skeleton takes into account any physical limits imposed by the controller itself.
+* `VRSkeletalMotionRange_WithController` - The range of motion of the skeleton takes into account any physical limits imposed by the controller itself.
 This will tend to be the most accurate pose compared to the user's actual hand pose, but might not allow a closed fist for example
-* `VRSkeletalMotionRange_WithoutController`: Retarget the range of motion provided by the input device to make the hand appear to move as if it was not holding a controller.  eg: map "hand grasping controller" to "closed fist"
+* `VRSkeletalMotionRange_WithoutController` - Retarget the range of motion provided by the input device to make the hand appear to move as if it was not holding a controller.  eg: map "hand grasping controller" to "closed fist"

 ### EVRSkeletalReferencePose
 Enumerates several static poses that the system can provide.
 Applications can use these poses as reference for skinning, range of motion, and for blending with other animations.
 Used with [GetSkeletalReferenceTransforms()](#GetSkeletalReferenceTransforms)
-* `VRSkeletalReferencePose_BindPose`: The default pose for the skeleton, used for skinning the hand mesh
+* `VRSkeletalReferencePose_BindPose` - The default pose for the skeleton, used for skinning the hand mesh
-* `VRSkeletalReferencePose_OpenHand`: All fingers straight and spread apart
+* `VRSkeletalReferencePose_OpenHand` - All fingers straight and spread apart
-* `VRSkeletalReferencePose_Fist`: All fingers curled together tightly, thumb wrapped around the fingers
+* `VRSkeletalReferencePose_Fist` - All fingers curled together tightly, thumb wrapped around the fingers
-* `VRSkeletalReferencePose_GripLimit`: The pose of the hand when gripping the current controller
+* `VRSkeletalReferencePose_GripLimit` - The pose of the hand when gripping the current controller

 ### EVRFinger